March 12 – 22, April 24 -May 3, May 18 – 25, Jun 12 – 22

 Wifi is slow in this rural area so you are encouraged to make a virtue of it and enjoy a digital detox.
 Similarly, phone signal is poor.
 You can of course give the landline number to partner/family for use in case of emergency.

+You’ll have a comfortable bed in one of the guest spaces, maybe sharing with other people of the same sex.
+There is good hot water and cosy woodburners.
+If you are used to central heating you may need to adapt in winter.
 The two barns are heated by woodburners.
 You will be shown how to light and maintain them.
 It is up to all take responsibility for safe use.

 You are encouraged to do yoga asanas and meditation or be mindful when others are practising that your activities are peaceful, even if you are somewhere else on the property.